 The trick is not mistaking your normal, healthy fear of quitting your job for constriction and tightness of making the wrong choice!
 Sometimes we’re afraid of taking risks because it’s scary to take risks.
 Fear doesn’t necessarily mean a choice is wrong.

 Are you scared to resign from work because you may not get another job?
-Read What to Do When Nobody Will Hire You.
+Read 10 Highest Paying Jobs for College Students.